-Should You Purchase the Canon PowerShot ELPH 180?
+Considering the Canon PowerShot ELPH 180

 To decide if you can utilize the Canon PowerShot ELPH 180, you must consider your own circumstance.
 This camera is certainly not for everyone.
 For example, if you want professional-grade photos and the ability to use different lenses, a DSLR like the Canon 80D would be a better choice.
 However, if you want a quality, no-hassle point-and-shoot camera to capture family moments and take with you to things like festivals, the ELPH 180 is a great choice.